 However, if you’re not into sushi, they also have other Japanese classics such as teriyaki bowls, poke bowls, and salads.
 Everything is served fresh and quite tasty.
 The restaurant also has an open kitchen, so you can see their impeccably clean cooking areas.

 Drinks on the menu include tasty margaritas, cold beer, and an assortment of ice cream dipped in mango/strawberry smoothie.

 The restaurant offers indoor and open-air seating spaces with larger tables outside but is flexible in reorganizing tables at a moment’s notice, depending on the guests’ needs.

-Wabi-Sabi in Tamarindo is open from Monday to Saturday from 1 pm to 4 pm / 5 pm to 10 pm, and Sunday, they close at 9 pm.
+Wabi-Sabi in Tamarindo is open from Tuesday to Sunday from 1 pm to 9 pm.
 You can view their menu here.